-Reason 1 to live in Santo Domingo: Zona Colonial
+Reason 1 to live in Santo Domingo: Colonial Zone

 The colony of Santo Domingo became the first permanent European settlement in the Americas.
 Consecutive upon that, Santo Domingo is the oldest city in the new world.
 And who wouldn’t want to live in a picturesque neighborhood with colonial buildings?